fbcmuncie/fbcmuncie_website/content/youth.md

 ## Youth Schedule

 The youth ministry schedule varies from week to week.
-You can refer back to this page to see what is coming up or contact [contact](https://fbcmuncie.org/contact/) the church for more information.
+You can refer back to this page to see what is coming up or ***[contact](https://fbcmuncie.org/contact/)*** the church for more information.

 ### Sunday school
 - Every Sunday, 9:30-10:15am in the FBC Youth Room (second floor).